hvkwak/my-cuda/exercise3/README.md

 ```
 Compare the performance of each and explain the difference using `nvprof` metrics.

-### ✅ Execution Results
+### 🔍 Head-to-Head Kernel Performance Comparison: `reduceUnrolling8` vs. `reduceUnrolling8ForLoop`
 Using `my_ncu.sh` shows the following results.
-Interestingly, `reduceUnrolling8` executes more instructions than `reduceUnrolling8ForLoop`, even though both perform the same work.
-This is because in `reduceUnrolling8ForLoop` the iteration count (`8`) is a compile-time constant, allowing the compiler to optimize it and achieve better instruction-level parallelism.
+Interestingly, `reduceUnrolling8` executes more instructions than `reduceUnrolling8ForLoop`, even though both perform the same work.(*) This is because in `reduceUnrolling8ForLoop` the iteration count (`8`) is a compile-time constant, allowing the compiler to optimize it and achieve better instruction-level parallelism.
 This becomes apparent when loop unrolling is disabled using `#pragma unroll 1`, which leads to significantly higher instruction counts — 164.19 inst/warp, 42,032 inst, and 0.11 inst/cycle.

 | Metric               | reduceUnrolling8 | reduceUnrolling8ForLoop |
 |----------------------|------------------|-------------------------|